Eulith/CodeExercise02/README.md

 4. Asserts that the returned constant value is whatever you decided it should be

 Please put it in a public Github repo with a README.
 You may spend as long on this task you like.
 Get as far as you can and document your progress.
 If you don't arrive at a working solution, we'll evaluate how you've approached the problem including which tools you've chosen, what simplifying assumptions you've made, etc.

+---

+Just message me if you have any questions, tg: luca590.